wagslane/blog/content/posts/kanban-vs-scrum.md

 ## Kanban vs Scrum

 Kanban and scrum are two of the most popular strategies for putting Agile principles into practice.
-In my geographic area and perhaps generally, it seems scrum is, unfortunately, more popular.
-I believe this is not because Scrum is better, but because it makes managers feel better.
+In my geographic area and perhaps generally, it seems Scrum is, unfortunately, more popular.
+I don't think it's because Scrum is better, but because it makes *managers feel better*.
 I’ve already pointed out most of my problems with [Scrum here](/posts/leave-scrum-to-rugby), so instead, in this article, I’ll try to focus on why I believe Kanban methods are more Agile.
 That said, I think every organization will have different needs depending on culture, preferences, size, etc.

 Here are some quick definitions of Scrum and Kanban, but if you’re not familiar with the systems you may want to read up on them in more detail as well.